hiibolt/KnowledgeBase/pages/Coin Toss.md

 - # Data
 	- ## 2.1 Coin Toss
 		- #### 2.
 Results
-		  I will be omitting the data section of my
+		  I will be omitting the data section, as the data is generated each run by my code.

+		  This allows for
 	- ## 2.2 Table Measurements
 	  Length: 92cm
 	  Width: 183cm